covjson/specification/spec.md

 - If a coverage has a commonly used identifier, that identifier should be included as a member of the coverage object with the name `"id"`.
 - A coverage object must have a member with the name `"domain"` where the value is either a domain object or a URL.
-- A coverage object may have a member with the name `"parameters"` where the value is a list of parameter objects.
+- A coverage object may have a member with the name `"parameters"` where the value is an array of parameter objects.
 - A coverage object must have a `"parameters"` member if the coverage object is not part of a coverage collection or if the coverage collection does not have a `"parameters"` member.
 - A coverage object must have a member with the name `"ranges"` where the value is a range set object.
 A range set object must have a member with the name `"type"` and the value `"RangeSet"`.
-Any member of a range set object except `"type"` has as name a parameter ID and as value either a range object or a URL.
+Any member of a range set object except `"type"` has as name the value of `"id"` of a parameter object and as value either a range object or a URL.
+Each referenced parameter object must be contained in the `"parameters"` member within the enclosing coverage object or, if part of a coverage collection, in the parent coverage collection object.
 The elements of the `"values"` member of each range object must correspond to the coordinate space defined by `"domain"` in terms of element order and count.

 ### 3.4.
 Coverage Collection Objects